 UAT is a proud military friendly university.
-As an expression of the University's admiration and appreciation of a student's service, active-duty military students participating in the DoD Tuition Assistance (TA) Program that choose to pursue their degree online, may earn up to nine credits per semester, at a discounted tuition rate of \$5,450 per semester.
+As an expression of the University's admiration and appreciation of a student's service, active-duty military students participating in the DoD Tuition Assistance (TA) program that choose to pursue their degree online may earn up to 12 credits per semester at a preferred tuition rate of \$5,450 per semester (cost per credit of \$454.17).